 The retention policy is subject to change at any time.
 Please check the student handbook for the most updated policy.

-2. If a student earns a C or C- in any course, the student is placed on academic probation.
-A grade of C or C- is not considered a satisfactory grade; as such the student must re-take course and receive a C+ grade or better in the following academic quarter.
+- If a student earns a C or C- in any course, the student is placed on academic probation.
+A grade of C or C- is not considered a satisfactory grade; as such the student must re-take course and receive a C+ grade or better in the following academic quarters.
+The student must withdraw from all other courses in the subsequent quarter with only the repeated course to be taken.
+Placement in a clinical rotation for the repeated course will not be guaranteed and may result in a student having to sit out one quarter.
 Moreover, the student must enroll in the School of Nursing Success Coaching program.
-If the student is able to earn a C+ or better in all classes AND earn a cumulative GPA of 3.0 or greater in the next academic quarter, the student will no longer be on academic probation and will be considered as “out of sequence students” for the remainder of their stay in the MENP program.
+If the student is able to earn a C+ in all classes AND earn a cumulative GPA of 3.0 or greater in the next academic quarters, the student will no longer be on academic probation.
 If the student does not achieve this criteria, the student will be dismissed from the program.

-7. Appropriate student conduct is outlined in detail in the Professional Development Guidelines (see handbook).
+- Appropriate student conduct is outlined in detail in the Professional Development Guidelines.

-8. Students displaying inappropriate conduct may be asked to leave the classroom, clinical area, or meeting.
-Inappropriate conduct will be documented with written contract and placed in the student's file.
+- Students displaying inappropriate conduct may be asked to leave the classroom, clinical area, or meeting.
+Inappropriate conduct will be documented with written contract and placed in the student’s file.
 Such incidents of inappropriate conduct will then be reported to the Director of the School of Nursing, with copies sent to the Associate Director of the Program, and the APR Committee.
 Additional sanctions for inappropriate conduct may be imposed, including dismissal from the nursing program.
-See handbook for additional information.
+(For additional information, please see the University Student Handbook-available online, and Appendix B of this document.)

 Progression Policies

-4. A student may not register for any course that has a prerequisite that has not been completed.
+- A student may not register for any course that has a prerequisite that has not

-6. Students are responsible for maintaining and updating all required records.
+- Students are responsible for maintaining and updating all required records.
+See Clinical Guidelines for further information.
 Failure to have all records submitted and up to date at the beginning of each course will result in inability to attend the clinical component of the course.

-b) Students who wish to return to the program following a leave of absence will need to submit a written request for resuming coursework to the APR Committee.
+- Students who wish to return to the program following a leave of absence will need to submit a written request for resuming coursework to the APR Committee.
 It is the student’s responsibility to send a copy of such request to the Director of the School of Nursing, the student’s faculty advisor, the Associate Director of the Program, and the Coordinator of Clinical Placements.
 This written request should demonstrate the resolution of the extenuating circumstances contributing to the original need to leave the DePaul Nursing Program.
 This request for reinstatement must be made no less than 6 weeks prior to resuming the nursing course sequence.
 Students will be notified in writing regarding the decision concerning their re-entry to the program.
 Individual assessment of current knowledge and clinical skills will be made prior to placement of the student in the appropriate level within the nursing program.
-Students who become “out-of-sequence students” due to withdrawal, or military/medical/family leave of absence will be placed into a clinical rotation upon re-entry based upon space available and cannot be guaranteed placement in the next available clinical course needed.
-“Out-of-sequence students” cannot displace in-sequence students from a clinical spot.

-11. A student may withdraw from a core nursing course “not in good standing” (with a grade of “C+” or lower) only once during their program of study.
+- A student may withdraw from a core nursing course “not in good standing” (with a grade of “C” or lower) only once during their program of study.
 A second such withdrawal will result in dismissal from the program.

-13. A student who has a grade of B (83% or less) at mid-quarter may be placed on contract for academic improvement by the instructor.
+- A student who has a grade of B- (86% or less) at mid-quarter may be placed on contract for academic improvement by the instructor.
 The student must satisfactorily fulfill all course and contract requirements by the end of the quarter of contract initiation in order to progress in the program.

 Procedure for Reinstatement after Dismissal